oci-landing-zones/terraform-oci-core-landingzone/README.md

 - One public subnet for Internet Gateway (IGW) North-South traffic passed through to the Network Firewall.
 - One private subnet for the Network Firewall and East-West traffic from/to spoke VCNs.
+- One optional private subnet for Jump Host deployment where the Bastion service and on-premises access via FastConnect is supported

 The Hub VCN is coupled with a Dynamic Routing Gateway (DRG), that can be either an existing one or managed by the landing zone.